ynput/ayon-documentation/website/docs/addon_cinema4d_artist.md

 ### Publish workflow

-Using the Creator you can define reusable _instances_ in the scene that define what to export and they store the attributes and settings used to export.
+Using the Creator you can define reusable _instances_ in the scene that define what to export.
+They also store the attributes and settings used to export.
 This way you don't need to define each time what to publish, but once set up you can consistently generate published products from your workfile for all outputs at once.

 ### Available Products to publish